ignasdamunskis/passive-events-support/README.md

 | Touch | `touchstart`, `touchmove`, `touchenter`, `touchend`, `touchleave` |
 | Mouse | `mouseout`, `mouseleave`, `mouseup`, `mousedown`, `mousemove`, `mouseenter`, `mousewheel`, `mouseover` |

 While on small projects with no dependencies the default import might work like a charm, on a project with loaded 3rd parties, like **jQuery**, it might cause some of the event listeners break.
-See the exact issue and how to fix it in the sections below.
+See the exact issue and how to fix it in the section below.

 ## Known Issue

 This package with its' default behaviour will check if `preventDefault()` is being called by the handler itself and make listener as passive if not.
-The issue appear when `preventDefault()` is not being called from the handler itself, but rather from methods called by the handler.
-This will cause the event listener to break prompting an error message:
+The issue appear when `preventDefault()` is not being called from the handler itself, but rather from the another method called by the handler.
+In this case we lose the track of `preventDefault()` and we mark the event listener as passive...
+This causes the event listener to break prompting an error message:

 > Unable to preventDefault inside passive event listener invocation.

-**Don't worry!**
-This can be easilly fixed by just customizing the package!
-See the **Customization** section below.
+### **This can be easilly fixed by just configuring the package!**

-## Customization
+## Configuration

-It is highly recommended to customize and only pass the custom list of events, that seem to trigger the warning, and custom list of prevented event listeners, that should not be marked as passive.
+It is highly recommended to configure and only pass the custom list of events, that seem to trigger the warning, and custom list of prevented event listeners, that should not be marked as passive.
-To do that, you just need to pass the object eith custom configurations:
+To do that, you just need to pass the object of configurations:

 ```js
 // With JS